clinaresl/libdot/README.md

 # Introduction #

 This library implements a DOT language parser using regular expressions.

 The formal specification of the language can be found at http://www.graphviz.org/doc/info/lang.html but this library only implements a subset of these rules.
 See the documentation for further details.

 Remarkably:

 There are a number of good diferences with the official DOT language which are:

 * The keyword `strict` is not recognized.
 Moreover, the parser does not check whether the graph is truly directed or undirected, e.g., it is possible to declare a `digraph` and then to use the `edge_op` `--`

 * *Label statements* consist of a single assignment to an ID, i.e., they can not be continued with other expressions as in the official DOT language.

 * There are not *subgraphs*.
 The DOT language implemented in this library only allows to define edges between vertices as in the usual mathematical formulation of a graph.

 * There are not *ports* and, indeed, the subset implemented here is not selected for any specific purpose, but for the intention of defining graphs in a general sense.

 On the other hand, the language parsed by this library allows edges to be qualified with attributes as much as vertices with an `attr_list`, so that whereas the official DOT language complains with statements such as `a -> [ color = red ] b;`, this library actually parses them correctly.

-The language parsed by this library allows the definition of paths, as in `a -> b -> c;` or blocks with multiple vertices, such as in `a -> {
-b c d };`.
+The language parsed by this library allows the definition of paths, as in `a -> b -> c;` or blocks with multiple vertices, such as in `a -> { b c d };`.
 As in the official DOT language, a block with multiple vertices ends an edge statement, so that expressions such as `{ a b c } -- { d e f };` actually raise a syntax error.
-Of course, both forms can be mixed in a single statement such as in `a -> b -- c -- { d e f };`.
+Of course, both forms can be mixed in a single statement such as in `a -> b -- c -- { d e f};`.

 Another relevant difference is the definition of IDs.
 For the purpose of this library, IDs are defined as a collection of alphanumeric characters and the underscore `_`, so that `81_` is a valid ID.
 IDs are used for naming graphs (which is entirely optional) or for declaring attributes.
 Attributes give a VALUE to an ID which are defined as:

-* Either an integer number with or without sign, e.g., `12`, `+12`
-  or `-12`; or
+* Either an integer number with or without sign, e.g., `12`, `+12` or `-12`; or

 * A floating-point number which can be in scientific notation or not.
 Examples are: `12.13`, `.019e-12` and `1003.`; or

 * A string which can be either an alphanumeric sequence which does not start with a number, such as `red`, or a double quoted string which can then contain any characters, such as `"I'm a double quoted string"`.

 # Install #